Nandini-Sharma7/Health_Diseases_Analysis_App/README.md

 "Lung Disease Prediction": Determines the risk of developing a lung-related condition. 🫁

-"Kidney Disease Prediction": Analyzes data to detect the presence of chronic kidney disease. 🫘
+" Kidney Disease Prediction ": Analyzes data to detect the presence of chronic kidney disease. 🫘

-"User-Friendly Interface": A simple and clean web interface for data input and result display.
+" User-Friendly Interface ": A simple and clean web interface for data input and result display.

 # 🛠️ Tech Stack